mksinicus/mksinicus/README.md

 - Shell: Nushell
 - Modal Editor: Helix
 - IDE: VS Codium
-- Pronouns: Whatever you like
+- Pronouns: He/him or whatever you'd like to use (I don't care whatsoever;
+  gender is but a linguistic concern)
 - PGP fingerprint: `AB7F 94A9 EAF8 8C3C E971  3088 6300 63DC AE21 BF88`

 <!--